 (iii) Abide by federal, state and regional laws regarding billing for services and products rendered.

-(b) Licensees who are faculty at meetings and/or consultants who provide instruction may receive reasonable honoraria and reimbursement of travel, lodging and meal expenses from manufacturers, dealers distributors and sales persons of prosthetics or other devices or services.
+(a) Licensees who present or participate at meetings and/or consultants who provide instruction may receive reasonable honoraria and reimbursement of travel, lodging and meal expenses from manufacturers, dealers distributors and sales persons of prosthetics or other devices or services.

-(c) Licensees who are faculty at meetings and/or consultants who provide instruction shall disclose to participants potential conflicts of interest.
+(b) Licensees who present or participate at meetings and/or consultants who provide instruction shall disclose to participants potential conflicts of interest.

 (b) Licensees shall be compliant with state and federal laws and regulations regarding business practices, sales practices, including safe harbor and antitrust laws.

-(7) Licensees may practice via telecommunications within the state where not prohibited by law.
+(7) Licensees may practice via telecommunications within the state where not prohibited by law and in accordance with Chapter 4753-2 of the Administrative Code.

 (a) Support personnel in off-site locations assisting in clinical care, shall be licensed aides under Chapter 4753. of the Revised Code.